 What are the main differences between SharePoint Online and On Premise?

 - SharePoint Online: Uses Microsoft Cloud data centres.
 Does not need dedicated onsite hardware.

 - SharePoint On-Premises: Requires purchase of onsite dedicated hardware.

 Updates & Infrastructure

 - SharePoint Online: Updates and patches are carried out automatically by Microsoft.

 - SharePoint On-Premises: Maintained by your IT support team and kept up to date with patches and other updates.

 - SharePoint Online: Backups are managed by Microsoft, with limitations.
-Read about Microsoft’s Shared Responsibility Model when backing up Microsoft 365.
+Read about Microsoft’s Shared Responsibility Model when backing up Office/Microsoft 365.

 - SharePoint On-Premises: Backups will need to be created, tested, and managed by your IT support team within your local environment.

 - SharePoint Online: Data is stored on the cloud.

 - SharePoint On-Premises: Data is stored on your local network.

 - SharePoint Online: Data is maintained according to industry-specific security standards.

 - SharePoint On-Premises: You will be responsible for the security of your data.

 - SharePoint Online: Part of your Microsoft 365 plan.
 Billed monthly per user.

 - SharePoint On-Premises: You’re looking at the purchase and upkeep of hardware, along with the cost of licenses, etc.

 - SharePoint Online: Limited customisations.

 - SharePoint On Premise: Unlimited customisations.

 - SharePoint Online: Can be easily expanded with a variety of Azure services, to connect external users.

 - SharePoint On Premise: Infrastructure for connecting external users must be built and adjusted manually.